it-novum/openITCOCKPIT-documentation/en/docs/additional/behind-reverse-proxy.md

   ProxyPassReverse / https://openitcockpit.example.org/
   # If you use an ip address for external access
   #ProxyPassReverse / https://207.154.223.22/

 </VirtualHost>
 ```

-Please make sure that you have customized all IP addresses.
+Please make sure you have amended all IP addresses to reflect your actual system values.

-To activate the new configuration, the required Apache modules must first be loaded.
+To activate the new configuration, the required Apache modules must be loaded first.

 ```plaintext
 a2enmod http2